-All charges and fees are subject to Accounting Office verification and are subject to change without notice.
-Tuition and fee schedule is guaranteed for one academic year, with new rates applicable beginning every fall trimester.
+All non-tuition charges and fees are subject to Accounting Office verification, and are subject to change without notice.
+Tuition schedule is guaranteed for one academic year, with new rates applicable beginning every fall trimester.
 Students should refer to MTB/Finance and Accounting/Full-Time MBA and MA/MS Programs for a current schedule of Tuition and Fees.
-All communications from the Accounting Office will be sent to each student's Thunderbird-assigned (lifetime) email account.
+All communications from the Accounting office will be sent to each student's Thunderbird-assigned (lifetime) e-mail account.

 NOTE: The statements above are provided in accordance with the institution's business license agreement with the Arizona State Board for Private Post-Secondary Education.
-The School reserves the right at any time to amend its tuition fees and methods of payment, in addition to any policies regarding such tuition, fees and payment methods.
-The tuition and fees schedule above has been set forth by the Thunderbird Accounting Office and approved by the Thunderbird Board of Trustees.
+The School reserves the right at any time to amend its tuition, fees, and methods of payment, in addition to any policies regarding such tuition, fees, and payment methods.
+The Tuition and Fees Schedule above has been set forth by the Thunderbird Finance and Accounting Business Office and approved by the Thunderbird Board of Trustees.